Why your own health plan?

 * If you have a long-term condition, you need a quick and simple plan to pass on to new medical staff at home or away.
 This says what they, or a passer-by, should do if a problem arises and lists sources of support.
 Could it save your life?
 I carry a summary medical card on me, always!

-4. Want to take next steps in your planning?
+4. Want to take next steps in your care planning?

-Suggest you create a new file on your smart mobile, desktop or tablet, and name it, ‘My health plan’.
-Then start copying the headings that are important to you, from the ones listed on the next health planning page.
+Suggest you create a new file on your smart mobile, desktop PC or tablet, and name it, ‘My health plan’.
+Then start copying the headings that are important to you, from the ones listed on your health plan page.
 This gives you a framework for your plan.

 Then, as you read these and other health web pages and trusted health magazines e.g. Balance, with your home carer you can decide on your actions, and begin to put them in your plan under those headings.